saltfishmx/saltfishmx/README.md

 - 👋 Hi, I’m @saltfishmx
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Electronic information science and technology in Nanjing University
+- 🌱 I’m currently learning Computer Science in Nanjing University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ：qq：1571589383
+- 📫 How to reach me ...

 <!---
 saltfishmx/saltfishmx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.